Religious responses to the problem of evil: Buddhism

 Buddhist teachings acknowledge evil and suffering in the world.
 Buddhists believe that evil is expressed in actions and states of mind, such as cruelty, murder, theft, and avarice, which are a result of the three poisons: greed, hatred, and delusion.
 The precepts and practices of Buddhism, such as the Four Noble Truths and the Noble Eightfold Path, aim to empower a follower in gaining insights and liberation from the cycle of such suffering as well as rebirth.

 Some strands of Mahayana Buddhism developed a theory of Buddha-nature in texts such as the Tathagata-garbha Sutras composed in 3rd-century south India, which is very similar to the "soul, self" theory found in classical Hinduism.
 The Tathagata-garbha theory leads to a Buddhist version of the problem of evil, states Peter Harvey, because the theory claims that every human being has an intrinsically pure inner Buddha, which is good.
 This premise leads to the question as to why anyone does any evil and why the "intrinsically pure inner Buddha" does not attempt or prevail in preventing the evil actor before they commit the evil.
 One response has been that the Buddha-nature is omnibenevolent but not omnipotent.
-Further, the Tathagata-garbha Sutras are atypical texts of Buddhism because they contradict the Anatta doctrines in a vast majority of Buddhist texts, leading scholars to posit that the Tathagatagarbha Sutras were written to promote Buddhism to non-Buddhists and that they do not represent mainstream Buddhism.
+Further, the Tathagata-garbha Sutras are atypical texts of Buddhism because they contradict the Anatta doctrines in a vast majority of Buddhist texts, leading scholars to posit that the Tathagata-garbha Sutras were written to promote Buddhism to non-Buddhists and that they do not represent mainstream Buddhism.

 Mainstream Buddhism, since its early development, did not need to address a theological problem of evil as it saw no need for a creator of the universe and asserted instead, like many Indian traditions, that the universe never had a beginning and all existence is an endless cycle of rebirths.